Police officer certification and licensure in the United States: Gaps and flaws in training

 Because there are no federal standards for officer firearms training, standards vary by state.
 In most states, officers do not receive firearms training sufficient for the proficient handling of guns in real-world scenarios.
 For police cadets, a total of 40 hours of initial firearms training is required in Georgia, Illinois and Indiana; 52 hours in Utah; 66 hours in Missouri; 80 hours in Florida; and 90 hours in Washington state.
 After initial graduation from police academy, most officers are qualified in minimal firearms proficiency only once or twice annually, and firearms skills degrade rapidly.
 Experts attribute these training gaps to a significant number of accidental shootings (unintentional discharges) by police officers.
 An Associated Press report found that there were 1,422 unintentional discharges by officers at 258 law enforcement agencies of all sizes between 2012 and December 2019, and that these unintentional discharges caused injuries (to officers, suspects and bystanders) 20% of the time and caused death 8% of the time.

 Experts, such as police instructors and researchers, similarly identify training of U.S. police officers on the use-of-force techniques as inadequate.
 A two-year study conducted by the Force Science Institute, a Minnesota-based police research and consulting firm, found that "skills like using a baton or taking down an aggressive offender deteriorate dramatically within two weeks."

 Police training in the United States has often been plagued by pseudoscience, junk science, and questionable science, with various common elements of police training being underpinned by misinformation, unsubstantiated claims, assumptions, and anecdotes.
 Many police practices taught in training are not evidence-based or supported by empirical research.
 For example, the "21-foot Tueller Drill"—based on the assumption that if a suspect is "any closer than 21 feet, the person could charge before an officer could unholster their gun"—is not scientific, and its creator has said the drill should not be taken literally; nevertheless, the drill is still commonly taught in police training as a science and has been used as an argument to justify police use of force.
 The American Society of Evidence-Based Policing and other experts proposed evidence-based policing and the creation of an "independent, nonpartisan body providing research and education to police departments" based on rigorous evidence.

 Certification

-Most states require a person to be certified before hired as a police officer; as of 2020, four states, including Massachusetts, lacked a statewide police certification system.
+Most states require a person to be certified before hired as a police officer; as of 2020, four states lacked a statewide police certification system, including Massachusetts, which established it at the end of 2020.
 As of 2009, 23 states with a certification process exempted certain personnel (usually elected sheriffs, and less commonly, police chiefs, state police officers, and reserve police officers) from the certification requirement.

 In a minority of states, police certifying bodies also certify other public safety employees, such as correctional officers (23 states), parole officers and probation officers (21 states), Security Officers (21 states), and police dispatchers (15 states).